What to expect on a flight review

 The ground portion usually involves a review of aeronautical knowledge and regulations.
 Topics typically covered include:

-• Regulations: A review of any updates to the FARs (Federal Aviation Regulations), particularly those affecting pilot certification, flight operations, and medical requirements.
+- Regulations: A review of any updates to the regulations, particularly those affecting pilot recency of experience, flight operations, and medical requirements.

 Many pilots use this opportunity to ask questions or discuss areas where they may need clarification.
 The ground review is also a great time to go over recent changes in technology or procedures that may not have been covered in your original training.